Gender of Nouns in Spanish Grammar

 -x el tóraxthorax

-compound words formed with a verb el paraguas (parar + agua)umbrella
+compound nouns with a verb stem el paraguas (parar + agua)umbrella

 days of the week el lunesMonday